space-ros/demos/lunarsim_demo/README.md

 ```

 ## lunarsim_gz_worlds
 This package contains the lunarsim world files, including the world sdf, DEM files, textures and tools for creating textures.
-It also contains the `display.launch.py` launch file, which launches gazebo with the lenarsim world by default (but does not spawn the rover).
+It also contains the `display.launch.py` launch file, which launches gazebo with the lunarsim world by default (but does not spawn the rover).
 For detailed documentation on updating DEM model and textures see the space-ros lunarsim docs page.

 ## lunarsim_gz_bringup
 This package contains launch and configuration files to launch the lunarsim world and spawn [leo_rover](https://github.com/LeoRover) with keyboard controls.
 The `spawn_leo_robot.launch.py` spawns the leo model, starts`gz_bridge` and `key_teleop`.
 The `gz_bridge` parameters can be modified in the `leo_ros_gz_bridge.yaml` file in the config directory.